2025 Theme:

 Water stations will be provided but please bring your own water container. lawn chairs or blankets.

-Meals Choices for Purchase.
-Serving 12:30 -2:30 pm Please Purchase Tickets in advance
+Meals Choices for Purchase Please Purchase Tickets in advance

 Freedom Lounge hosted by The History Center of SLO County, 696 Monterey Street, San Luis Obispo. (across from Mission Plaza) The celebration will provide videos, education and Black art and history information for the San Luis Obispo County community.